lancemnguyen/quizify/README.md

 By following this guide, you should be able to set up and use Gemini Quizify to generate dynamic quizzes based on user-provided documents.
 Enjoy enhancing your learning experience with AI-powered quizzes!

 ### Acknowledgements
 A special thank you to Radical AI for providing the foundation of this project.
-Their support and resources have been invaluable in developing Gemini Quizify, ensuring that we can offer a robust and effective learning tool for students and learners worldwide.
+Their support and resources have been invaluable in developing Gemini Quizify, ensuring that we can offer a robust and effective learning tool for educators and students worldwide.